aaronwork1205/To-Do-List-iOS-Application/README.md

 and use its front-end code as the starting point for our To-do-list App.

 ## Future work
-Some of the future works can be done for our app.
-First, we should consider more account authorization scenarios to our front-end (what if they enter the wrong account password, what if they try to register an account with an email address that’s already in use).
-Moreover, some additional features can be added to our app.
-Maybe people can invite friends to their event, and when they add participants for one of the events, the same event will appear on invitee’s to-do-list as well.
+Some of the future work can be done for our app.
+First, we should consider more account authorization scenarios on our front end (what if they enter the wrong account password?
+What if they try registering an account with an email address already in use?).
+Moreover, we can also add some additional features.
+For instance, people can invite friends to their event, and when they add participants for one of the events, the same event will also appear on the invitee's to-do list.